EnergySage/es-ds/README.md

    [setup](./README.md#installing-dependencies-and-linking-packages) and you are on the `main` branch
 1. `npm login` - Logs you into the npm.js registry.
 You'll need access to our `es-ds` package there in order for things to work.
-2. `make install && make symlink` - Install the new published versions locally and symlink them
+2. `make legacy-install && make legacy-symlink` - Install the new published versions locally and symlink them
-3. `make build` - Build all packages to `*/dist` folders locally
+3. `make legacy-build` - Build all packages to `*/dist` folders locally
-4. `make lint && make test` - Run tests and linting to ensure they pass
+4. `make legacy-lint && make legacy-test` - Run tests and linting to ensure they pass
-5. `make publish` - Publish updated packages to [npmjs.com](https://www.npmjs.com/org/energysage)
+5. `make legacy-publish` - Publish updated packages to [npmjs.com](https://www.npmjs.com/org/energysage)
 6. Update [CHANGELOG.md](./CHANGELOG.md) with our newly published changes
-7. `make install && make symlink` - Install the new published versions locally and symlink them
+7. `make legacy-install && make legacy-symlink` - Install the new published versions locally and symlink them
 8. `git commit -m "docs: :memo: add version X.X.X to the changelog" && git push` - Commit and push the changelog and `package-lock.json` updates
 9. For updating the design-system website see
    [Deploy Design System](https://energysage.atlassian.net/wiki/spaces/DSE/pages/208568321/Deploy+Design+System+Documentation)

-Running `make publish` will trigger the following prompt:
+Running `make legacy-publish` will trigger the following prompt:

 ```shell
 lerna info Looking for changed packages since v0.1.9